konih/kubernetes-debugging/README.md

 kubectl debug -it <pod-name> --image=busybox --target=<pod-name>
 ```

-The `-it` flag opens an interactive session, `--image` specifies the container image to use, and `--target` specifies
-the name of the pod to which the ephemeral container should be added.
+The `-it` flag allows for an interactive session, `--image` specifies the container image, and `--target` designates the pod to add the ephemeral container to.

-Now, you can run any commands necessary to diagnose your issues within this ephemeral container.

-Remember, ephemeral containers are an experimental feature as of the time of writing, and their usage may change in
-future Kubernetes versions.
-But, they offer an exciting glimpse into the future of debugging in a Kubernetes
-environment.
+The `kubectl debug` command also includes additional options to further refine your debugging:

+- **Debugging Nodes:** Use `kubectl debug node/my-node` to create a new pod running in the host namespaces, like host PID, host network, etc. This is akin to running a privileged pod on the node.
+However, it's best to limit its use due to security concerns.

+- **--share-processes:** This flag, used when creating a pod, enables all containers in the pod to share a single process namespace, allowing for inter-process interaction as if on the same host.

+- **--profile:** This option allows users to set "Debugging Profiles," providing configuration for the debug container to suit your needs.
+The available profiles include `general`, `baseline`, `restricted`, `auto`, `sysadmin`, `netadmin`, and `legacy`.
+Each profile offers a variety of configurations based on your debugging journey or security standard.